protocol/web3-dev-team/proposals/content-addressed-pkg-mgmt.md

 <!--
 Provide success criteria.
 These might include particular metrics, desired changes in the types of bug reports being filed, desired changes in qualitative user feedback (measured via surveys, etc), etc.
 -->
+- increasing number of users sharing packages on the dht
+- projects and package managers adopting and building on the protocol
+- increased discussion around content addressing in software development and tooling

 #### Counterpoints &amp; pre-mortem
 _Why might this project be lower impact than expected?
 How could this project fail to complete, or fail to be successful?_